Maduvi/mindex-ber78/README.md

 ```

 One executable file is created in the `bin` folder: `monsindex.exe`.

-## Examples and testing

-Please check the contents of folder `tests` for some already-made applications.
-Tests are run easily using the provided BASH scripts.

-For the tests we compare the results of `monsindex.exe` with the output of `palinsol` R package (https://bitbucket.org/mcrucifix/insol).
-We can only compare insolation quantities, since `palinsol` does not calculate the monsoon forcing index.
-To test the calculation of the index we have digitized partly the data published in Vernekar (1972) to be able to estimate the original monsoon forcing index values of Rossignol-Strick (1983).
-Differences between our monsoon index and the original Rossignol-Strick (1983) should be explained in the difference in orbital parameters (we use Berger (1978), and not Vernekar's (1972)).

 ## Usage
 The executable allows the user four types of applications.
 A Fortran namelist text file is required as input with the specifications of the calculation.
 Example namelist files have a header with an arrow that helps align white spaces for the format that the Fortran program requires to be able to reliably read input parameters.
 If a wrong format is used in the namelist file then results can be weird.
 The program prints all output into `stdout`.